(Our Love) Don't Throw It All Away: Bee Gees' version

-The Bee Gees version of the song, the first one created, was recorded in 1977 during the sessions for Saturday Night Fever but was not released until the compilation Bee Gees Greatest 1979.
+The Bee Gees version of the song, the first one created, was recorded in 1977 during the sessions for Saturday Night Fever but was not released until the compilation Bee Gees Greatest in 1979.
 Barry and Maurice Gibb are the only members of the Bee Gees to appear on the recording.

 Barry wrote the lyrics while Weaver composed the melody.
 Weaver said of this song, "That was me playing around again; It wasn't done for [Saturday Night Fever], it was just something that we did".
 The stereo mix of an early state of the song exists but was unreleased until now.
 Samantha Sang, who was visiting France where this version was recorded, asked Barry for a song; not long afterwards, Barry sent Sang "Don't Throw it All Away", but Sang never recorded or released it, choosing instead the new song "Emotion".

-During the Bee Gees' One Night Only tour, they performed the song with Andy's vocal mixed in during the second stanza, chorus, bridge and the coda of the song years after Andy died.
+After Andy's death, during the Bee Gees' One Night Only tour, they performed the song with Andy's original lead vocal mixed in during the second verse, chorus, bridge and the coda of the song.